-At the practice of Robert L. Coe DDS, we offer a unique blend of modern dental services mixed with traditional values and service.
+At Robert L. Coe DDS Family Dentistry, we offer a unique blend of modern dental services mixed with traditional values and service.
 We only use state-of-the-art equipment, technologies and techniques, designed to provide you with a comfortable experience and the results you need, want and deserve.
 Our team is also committed to ensuring you can afford your dental care by offering competitive prices and working with your insurance.
 We have preventative, cosmetic and restorative treatments for the whole family, and we are always honest with you about the treatment you need.

 Achieve a Strong, Healthy, Beautiful Smile You are Confident In

 We recommend you visit our practice at least twice a year for a routine check-up and cleaning.
 These appointments are important, because no matter how thoroughly you clean your teeth at home, you may have developing dental issues that are best caught early on.
 During a cleaning, our hygienist will remove difficult-to-remove plaque and tartar build-up from the teeth and gums.
 She will also check the mouth for any decay, gum irritation or signs of oral cancer.
 We will also provide x-rays, treatment planning and second opinions as needed.
 We always offer honest advice and treatments!

 At our practice, we don’t just address the teeth; we also want the structures surrounding your teeth to be as healthy as possible.
 When not taken care of properly, the gums can become irritated and infected.
 Mild irritation is referred to as gingivitis, and if left untreated, this can lead to periodontitis, which often results in tooth loss.

 If you have gum disease, we can provide ongoing periodontal therapy, including scaling and root planing.
 In this procedure, we clean out bacteria from underneath the gumline and then smooth out the root structures.
 This allows the gums to properly adhere to the roots of the teeth, preventing additional bacteria build-up.